Whitehouse.com

 whitehouse.com is a political entertainment website that first came online in May 1996.
 According to a statement on the web, it was originally created by Ransom Scott as a known place where uncensored discussion of government policies could occur before adult content was added to make it more profitable.
-In June 2022, adult content was added back to the website.
+In June 2022, adult content was added back to the website, but was later removed again.

 Controversy

-Part of the controversy about whitehouse.com was that users (especially minors in most cases) wishing to visit the website of the White House (www.whitehouse.gov) could easily go to the adult website instead.
-Although .gov, a top-level domain (TLD), is available only to official government sites in the United States, .com is a much more common TLD and is frequently entered by mistake.
+The site's hosting of adult content paralleled the dot-com bubble, when Internet development focused on the promotion of websites with .com domains.
+A person seeking information about the White House, the American landmark residence/place-of-work, might expect to find such a thing at a .com address.
+The possibility of a minor making this mistake was especially noted.
 Because of the explicit and commercial content of the site, it was frequently cited as one of the most egregious examples of domain name misuse, up until the domain was sold.
-Many teachers and parents have been warned to emphasize to their students and children that if they wish to seek the White House website to use .gov rather than .com.

 The website whitehouse.org, a humor site that formerly satirized the former U.S. president George W. Bush, remains controversial for similar reasons, although less so because its content is usually much less explicit.

 In 2006, PC World ranked Whitehouse.com #13 on its list of "The 25 Worst Web Sites".